cossacklabs/product-docs/content/themis/installation/installation-from-sources.md

 Starting from version [0.15.0](https://github.com/cossacklabs/themis/releases/tag/0.15.0), Themis supports OpenSSL 3.0.
 Consider using it instead of OpenSSL 1.1.1, as its end of life is [September 2023](https://www.openssl.org/blog/blog/2023/03/28/1.1.1-EOL/).

-Even so, currently we only test OpenSSL 3.0.2 which comes with the Ubuntu Jammy.
-However, as more distributions start implementing OpenSSL 3.x, the list of the tested versions will grow.
+Although as part of our CI, we only test OpenSSL 3.0.2 which comes with Ubuntu Jammy.
+However, as more distributions start implementing OpenSSL 3.x, the list of tested versions will grow.
 {{< /hint >}}

 #### BoringSSL